syncfusion-content/flutter-docs/Flutter/calendar/appointment-drag-drop.md

 ## onDragStart

-Called whenever the appointment starts to drag in the  [SfCalendar].
-The callback arguments contains the dragging appointment and associated resource details.
+[onDragStart]() callback was called whenever the appointment starts to drag in the SfCalendar.
+The [AppointmentDragStartDetails]() arguments contains the dragging appointment and associated resource details.

-Appointment - Get the dragged appointment details.
+[Appointment]() - Get the dragged appointment details.
-Resource - Get the resource details.
+[Resource]() - Get the resource details.

 {% tabs %}
 {% highlight Dart %}